 \subsection{Attention Scores Estimation: Long Documents}

-As described earlier, long documents are segmented into abstract and equally sized segments.
-Following this segmentation, we estimate attention scores for each segment using the same approach as for short documents (Figure ~\ref{fig:fig_2}).
-The main difference from our previous method is that relevance scores for attention vectors are not included in the final calculation.
-This adjustment helps avoid the complexities of applying context-specific relevance scores across multiple, heterogeneous contexts, which could reduce effectiveness without a robust normalization strategy.
+Long documents are segmented into an abstract and equally sized segments, as described in Section~\ref{sec:extraction_SAMs}.
+These segments are processed independently as short documents (Section~\ref{sec:short_att}) excluding the relevance scores for attention vectors ($S^{lh}_{i}$) from the final calculation (Figure~\ref{fig:fig_2}).
+This simplification avoids the complexities of applying context-dependent relevance scores across diverse segments, which could reduce effectiveness without a robust normalization strategy.

-Thus, for the segment $s$, the relevance $R^{lh}$ of each of its SAMs is defined as the average of the relevance scores of its corresponding attention vectors (Equation ~\ref{eq:eq_5}).
-We then apply $l_{1}$-normalization to this vector (Equation ~\ref{eq:eq_6}) to compute a weighted average $SAM^{s}$ of all SAMs from the segment $s$ (Equation ~\ref{eq:eq_7}).
+For each segment $s$, the relevance of each SAM ($R^{lh}$) is defined as the average of the relevance scores of its corresponding attention vectors (Equation ~\ref{eq:eq_5}).

+We then apply $l_{1}$-normalization to this vector (Equation~\ref{eq:eq_6}) to compute a weighted average $SAM^{s}$ of all SAMs from the segment $s$ (Equation~\ref{eq:eq_7}).
 This normalization ensures that $SAM^{s}$ preserves the standard properties of a SAM (e.g., the attention values in each row sum to 1).

-Finally, the attention score vector $B^{s}$ for the segment $s$ is obtained by summing all rows in the average SAM (Equation ~\ref{eq:eq_8}).
+The attention score vector $B^{s}$ for the segment $s$ is obtained by summing all rows in the average SAM (Equation~\ref{eq:eq_8}).

-In addition, we define the relevance $T^{s}$ of each segment.
-To this end, we define a new hypothesized vector $H^{s}$, whose values correspond to the attention scores obtained in the abstract ($B^{0}$) for tokens that belong to the candidate phrases of the abstract, and 0 for all other tokens (Equation ~\ref{eq:eq_9}).
-Thus, the relevance score $T^{s}$ of the segment $s$ is calculated as the dot product of its attention score vector $B^{s}$ and this newly hypothesized vector (Equation ~\ref{eq:eq_10}).
+To compute the relevance of each segment ($T^{s}$), we define a new hypothesis vector $H^{s}$ for each segment.
+This vector assigns the attention scores from the abstract ($B^{0}$) to tokens in the segment that are included in the candidate phrases of the abstract, while assigning 0 to all other tokens (Equation ~\ref{eq:eq_9}).
+This hypothesis vector prioritizes segments that focus more on phrases considered important by the abstract.

+The relevance score $T^{s}$ for each segment $s$ is finally calculated as the dot product between its attention score vector $B^{s}$ and the hypothesis vector $H^{s}$ (Equation ~\ref{eq:eq_10}).